gregives/gregives.co.uk/contents/projects/hype.md

 title: Hype
 date: 2016-10-01
 image: /assets/images/dynamic/hype/screenshots1.png
 description: Product of my first hackathon.
-Hype, an Android app to “hype” a location or event, which can be viewed on an interactive map
+Hype, an Android app to “hype” a location or event, which can be viewed on an interactive map.
 tags:
   - Hackathon
   - Android